 These charming little toy crocodiles are made with eco-friendly rubber that won’t cause unnecessary harm to the planet, and they hold the same standard as toys made for human kids.
-The material is 100% BPA free, non-toxic and free from chemicals, and it squeaks loudly when your furry friend sinks its teeth into it.
+The material used on the Crocodile Sensory Dog Toy is 100% BPA free, non-toxic and free from chemicals, and it squeaks loudly when your furry friend sinks its teeth into it.
 It will also squeak if you press it yourself, which could help guide your blind dog towards where you want him or her to go.

 Blind dogs come to rely almost entirely on sound, so the best thing you can do is to provide toys that make noise either on their own or when played with.
 This toy is also very affordable, to suit more limited budgets while meeting the needs for- and the requirements of a high-quality doggy squeak.